seosgithub/flok/docs/services/vm.md

     * `id` - Unwatch the page that contains this in the `_id` field

 ###`write`
 Creates a new page or overrides an existing one.
 If you are modifying an existing page, it is imperative that you do not modify the page yourself and use the modification helpers.
-These modification helpers implement copy on write (COW) as well as adjust timestamps on specific entries and create ids for new entries.
+These modification helpers implement copy on write (COW) as well as adjust sigs on specific entries and create ids for new entries.
 The proper way to do it is (a) edit the page with the modification helpers mentioned in [User page modification helpers](#user_page_modification_helpers) and (b) perform a write request.
 This request updates the `_hash` field.
 Additionally, if you are creating a page, it is suggested that you still use the modification helpers; just use the `NewPage` macro insead of `CopyPage`.
+Additionally, modifiying a page after making a write request is prohibited as the `vm` service may alter your page.
   * Parameters
     * `ns` - The namespace of the page, e.g. 'user'
     * `page` - The page to write (create or update)
+  * Spec helpers
+    * If in `@debug` mode, the variable `vm_write_list` contains an array dictionary of the last page passed to the pager (tail is latest).

 ##Cache
 See below with `vm_cache_write` for how to write to the cache.
 Each pager can choose whether or not to cache; some pagers may cache only reads while others will cache writes.
 Failure to write to the cache at all will cause `watch` to never trigger.
 Some pagers may use a trick where writes are allowed, and go directly to the cache but nowhere else.
 This is to allow things like *pending* transactions where you can locally fake data until a server response is received which will both wipe the fake write and insert the new one.
+Cache writes will trigger `watch`; if you write to cache with `vm_cache_write` with a page that has the same `_hash` as a page that already exists in cache, no `watch` events will be triggered.
+Additionally, calling `vm_cache_write` with a non-modified page will result in no performance penalty.

 ###Pageout & Cache Synchronization
 Cache will periodically be synchronized to disk via the `pageout` service.
 When flok reloads itself, and the `vm` service gets a `watch` or `watch_sync` request, the `vm` service will attempt to read from the `vm_cache` first and then read the page from disk (write that disk read to cache).
 The only difference between `watch_sync` and `watch` is that `watch_sync` will synchronously pull from disk and panic if there is no cache available for the page).
 (Both `watch` and `watch_sync` will always call the pager's after the cache read as well.)

+###Datatypes & Structures (Opaque, do not directly modify)
+  * `vm_cache` - The main area for storing the cache.
+Stored in `vm_cache[ns][key]`
+  * `vm_notify_map` - The dictionary used to lookup what controllers need to be notified about changes.
+Stored in `vm_notify_map[ns][key]` which yields an array of controller base pointers.

 ##Helper Methods
 ###Pager specific